All Aboard in France

 Drifting through tranquil forests, past bright fields of sunflowers or hilltop châteaux, exploring medieval villages or famous vineyards then returning to your floating villa for a gourmet dinner—this is an idyllic way to discover the hidden canals and waterways of France.

-Seven luxurious barges make up the Belmond Afloat in France fleet.
-Each has its own rich, unique character; from the Provençal charm of the petite Belmond Alouette to the adventurous spirit of the grand Belmond Napoléon.
+Seven luxurious barges make up the Les Bateaux Belmond fleet.
+Each has its own rich, unique character; from the Provençal charm of the petite Alouette to the adventurous spirit of the grand Napoléon.
 Experience true indulgence as you traverse the waterways of Burgundy, Provence, Alsace, Champagne, Franche-Comté and the Languedoc.

 Activities are usually planned for the afternoons, and could include indoor or outdoor karting, tree-climbing or horse-riding through the picturesque countryside.
 Water parks in the South of France and Burgundy provide refreshing fun, while a big favourite among teens is kayaking or canoeing on a nearby lake or river.